Dietrich von Bern: Ortnit and Wolfdietrich

 The two heroic epics Ortnit and Wolfdietrich, preserved in several widely varying versions, do not feature Dietrich von Bern directly but are strongly associated with the Dietrich cycle, and most versions share the strophic form of the Hildebrandston.
 These two poems, along with Laurin and Rosengarten, form the core of the Strassburg Heldenbuch and the later printed Heldenbücher, and are the first of the ten Dietrich poems in the Dresden Heldenbuch.
 In the Ambraser Heldenbuch they close the collection of heroic epics, which starts with Dietrichs Flucht and the Rabenschlacht.

 The basis for the association is the identification of Wolfdietrich as the grandfather of Dietrich.
 This connection is attested as early as 1230 in the closing strophe of Ortnit A, is perpetuated by the inclusion of truncated versions of Ortnit and Wolfdietrich in Dietrichs Flucht among the stories of Dietrich's ancestors, and is repeated in the Heldenbuch-Prose of the 15th and 16th centuries, where Ortnit and Wolfdietrich are placed at the beginning of the Dietrich cycle.
 Scholars have sometimes supposed that Wolfdietrich tells the story of legends about Dietrich that somehow became disassociated from him.
 In the Old Norse Thidreksaga, Thidrek (Dietrich) plays Wolfdietrich's role as the avenger of Hertnid (Ortnit), which may suggest that the two heroes were once identical.

 A further link is Dietrich's golden suit of impenetrable armour.
 This was originally received by Ortnit from his natural father, the dwarf Alberich.
 Ortnit is killed by a dragon who, being unable to kill him through his armour, sucks him out of it.
 When Wolfdietrich later avenges Ortnit by killing the dragon, he takes possession of the abandoned armour, and after his death it remains in the monastery to which he retired.
 In the Eckenlied we are told that the monastery later sold it to Queen Seburg for 50,000 marks, and she in turn gives it to Ecke.
 When Dietrich later defeats the giant, the armour finally passes into Dietrich's possession.

 Biterolf und Dietleib

 Biterolf and Dietleib is a heroic epic transmitted in the Ambraser Heldenbuch.
 It is closely related to the Rosengarten zu Worms.
 It tells the story of the heroes King Biterolf of Toledo and his son Dietleib, relatives of Walter of Aquitaine.
 The two heroes live at Etzel's court and receive Styria as a reward for their successful defense of Etzel's kingdom.
-In the second half of the work, there is a battle against the Burdundian heroes Gunther, Gernot, and Hagen at Worms, in which Dietleib avenges an earlier attempt by Hagen to prevent him from crossing the Rhine.
+In the second half of the work, there is a battle against the Burgundian heroes Gunther, Gernot, and Hagen at Worms, in which Dietleib avenges an earlier attempt by Hagen to prevent him from crossing the Rhine.
 Like the Rosengarten, Dietrich is featured fighting Siegfried, but he plays no larger role in the epic.